(reading time: 52 minutes)

 “How about zero?”

 Berrad was thrust forward at incredible speed.
 He kept his arms folded tight across his chest to prevent the sheer force from breaking them backward.
 His feet locked together in a point, shaping him like a golf tee.
 His cheeks flapped in the air like the jowls of a dog with its head out a car window.
-He continued to rocket forward, inches above the calm surface of the sea, for several seconds before he began to lose altitude.
+He continued to rocket forward, centimeters above the calm surface of the sea, for several seconds before he lost altitude.
 The sand was still a ways away.
-Perhaps the conditions were finally right to try it…
+Perhaps the conditions were finally right to try it.

-Berrad dropped one foot lower than the other and ‘stepped’ on the water’s surface.
-As long as he didn’t stick his foot all the way in, it wouldn’t cost him any momentum.
+Berrad dropped one foot lower than the other and stepped on the sea.
+As long as he didn’t stick his foot all the way in it wouldn’t cost him any momentum.
 So Berrad did like the miracle workers of old, and ran across the water’s surface.
 His alternating feet left a trail of splashes like a skipping stone being chased by its sibling.
 There was only a second to enjoy the sensation before he was on the sand.

 “Everything looks good Berrad.
 Keep up the pace… for god and country,” the rep’s voice crackled.

 Not for god.
 Berrad thought.
 Or for country.
 For me.
-For this rush.
+For this.
 For this fresh air that’s not tainted with the nervous sweat of billions of people.

 He did in fact owe this chance to take giant leaps for mankind to the bickering heads of state.
 It was less than a century ago that you could claim a planet just by seeing it through a telescope.
 All you had to do was name it and it was yours.
-Obviously this became a problem when two nations that swore they ‘saw it first’ arrived with their colonists at the same time.
-A few wars were started here and there over who got to keep which marbles floating through the void.
+Obviously this became a problem when two nations that swore they saw it first arrived with their colonists at the same time.
+A few wars were started here and there over who got to keep which marbles gliding through the void.

 The only solution was to travel backwards, to do things the old way.
-Whoever stepped foot there first could claim what they’d travelled across.
-To everyone except the explorers, this was strictly business.
-So these explorers had to be outfitted with everything imaginable that could increase their speed without actually building a vehicle around them.
-So here was Berrad, six pills, four limb braces, and four speed pods away from a normal human runner but still retaining ‘the explorer’s spirit’ in the eyes of the people.
+Whoever stepped foot there first could claim what they’d traveled across.
+To everyone, excepting the explorers and their fans, this was strictly business.
+Those sent had to be outfitted with everything imaginable that could increase their speed without actually building a vehicle around them.
+So here was Berrad, six pills, four limb braces, and four speed bags away from a normal human runner but still retaining the explorer’s spirit in the eyes of the people.

 In reality he was about as far from Lewis and Clark as he could get.
-The landscape moved by so fast that it was difficult to process anything before it became a brown blur.
+The landscape moved by so fast that it was difficult to marvel at the blurs that were most likely marvels of nature.

 “Berrad.
 Berrad!
 I said put down another marker!”
 The radio barked.

 Is it that time already?
-Berrad thought.
 I’m flying like time.
 He planted his second flag just past a massive rock slab that he’d cleared in three strides.
-There was no being sure at these speeds, but that last step might have cracked the mighty stone.
+There was no being sure at such speeds, but that last step might have cracked the mighty stone.